djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 Before interpreting a variogram, ask whether a trend should first be modeled.

-Otherwise, the variogram may try to describe two different things at once:
+Otherwise, the variogram may mix two different sources of variation:

 1. large-scale change in the mean;
 2. local spatial dependence around the mean.

 That often produces an inflated apparent range or sill.

----

-## 3. Second-order stationarity
+## Second-order stationarity

 A common geostatistical assumption is **second-order stationarity**.